Southclaws/SIF/README.md

 Entity labelling library used throughout SIF.
 Debug labels can be enabled and disabled in runtime and display various pieces of useful information.

-## Dispenser
-A basic item dispenser.
-Constructor function takes an item type and a price, players can interact with a dispenser to buy items.

 ## InventoryDialog
 Offers a method of viewing player inventory contents with dialogs.
 Also contains dynamic menu options for each item in the inventory.